Image of the psyche spacecraft. Shows the plus shaped panels attached to the

 Propulsion System

-The spacecraft will be propelled by solar electric propulsion.
+The spacecraft is propelled by solar electric propulsion.

 This drawing shows the Psyche spacecraft bus ("body") with instrument placement identified, including the X-Band High Gain Antenna, Magnetometer, and Gamma Ray and Neutron Spectrometer (GRNS) on the top and the imagers on the side.